FRC Bowling Ball Competition

 The inclined ramp must be used to deliver the ball.
 Under no circumstances is the ball to be thrown, launched, or catapulted down the alley toward the pins.
-If the bowl rolls off the side of the alley prior to striking the pins, it is considered a gutter ball and no pins will be scored for that roll.
+If the ball rolls off the side of the alley prior to striking the pins, it is considered a gutter ball and no pins will be scored for that roll.
 Once the bowling ball is released and begins its descent down the incline, the ball may not be chased after or interrupted as the ball is rolling.
-Ball return will be by another team member.
 No running or walking fast or throwing the balls as a return.
 The resulting pin count will be recorded as the score for that ball.
 The judges will be responsible for setting the pins and recording the score.

 Further, judges will have the right to control the time for the bowling by imposing a time limit for the bowling portion of the competition to ensure that not too much time is spent aiming or adjusting for the ball roll or a maximum amount of time to accomplish the amount of rolls for the chosen number of frames.
 In this case and if the total allowed number of rolls are not completed at the expiration of the allowed time, the score attained during the time limit will be the team’s bowling score.